conan-io/conan-io.github.io/_posts/2019-02-25-Extending-conan-with-hooks.markdown

 In [recent releases](https://docs.conan.io/en/latest/changelog.html) we introduced some minor improvements and fixes for hooks although usability remained almost the same.
-Hooks can now be installed in different folders under the *hooks* folder in the configuration, allowing users to have multiple hooks living together and avoiding naming collision.
+Hooks can now be installed in different folders under the *hooks* folder in the configuration, allowing users to have multiple hooks living together and avoiding a naming collision.
 This structure may come handy when reusing modules in hooks or storing additional files such as licenses, readmes, requirement files...

-You can find more information about how to activate from command line and share hooks in the [documentation](https://docs.conan.io/en/latest/extending/hooks.html#storage-activation-and-sharing).
+You can find more information about how to activate from the command line and share hooks in the [documentation](https://docs.conan.io/en/latest/extending/hooks.html#storage-activation-and-sharing).

 ## Using Hooks

-The Conan hooks are kind of Python modules intended to extend the Conan functionalities and let users enhance the client behavior at determined points.
+The Conan hooks are kind of Python scripts intended to extend the Conan functionality and let users enhance the client behavior at determined points.
 To use them we would need to have the source code of the hook to be executed by Conan and get them activated with some commands (see section below).

-Let's take a look to how to do this.
+Let's take a look at how to do this.

 ### Cloning a Hooks repository

 As stated in the documentation, hooks can be shared with ``conan config install``, making them part of the configuration and having them activated in the *conan.conf* by default.
-This mechanism is useful for those sharing the configuration all together but, what if you are developing a hook?, what if you want to have them versioned in their own repository?
+This mechanism is useful for those sharing the configuration all together but, what if you are developing a hook? what if you want to have them versioned in their own repository?
 The mechanism proposed for this in the documentation is using ``git clone`` directly in the *~/.conan/hooks* directory using a subdirectory for them:

 ```